 If it is identified that the individual may need additional support to enable them to access the taster sessions, then a discussion will take place as to who provides this additional support.
-The focus will be clearly on In-house services providing any additional support in the future, so this needs to be taken in to account.
-It will depend on each individual and the tasters that they are accessing as to whether the service is able to provide the additional support for the tasters or if the Case Officer/Social Worker will be required to fund and source the temporary support.
-It is vital, however that any agency support is time-limited to the taster sessions (where possible) and does not continue in to the placement long term.
+The focus will be clearly on Community Services providing any additional support in the future, so this needs to be taken into account.
+It will depend on each individual and the tasters that they are accessing as to whether the service is able to provide additional support for the tasters or if the Practitioner will be required to fund and source the temporary support.
+It is vital, however, that any agency support is time-limited to the taster sessions (where possible) and does not continue into the placement long term.

-Following taster sessions, if service is deemed suitable and able to meet the individuals needs and outcomes a placement plan will be completed.
-The service will ensure there are discussions with Case Officer/Social Worker which will include:
+Following taster sessions, if the service is deemed suitable and able to meet the individual's needs and outcomes a Placement Plan will be completed.
+The service will ensure there are discussions with the Practitioner which will include:

-- What Outcomes are expected to be achieved during placement? - How long will the placement be for? - At what stage/period of time will the placement be reviewed? - If additional support is required how this is planned & agreed? - The start date of the placement?
+- What Outcomes are expected to be achieved during placement? - How long will the placement be for? - ❖ At what stage/period of time will the placement be reviewed? - If additional support is required how this is planned & agreed? - The start date of the placement

-Everyone accessing Adult Community Services will have a bespoke individual outcome focused support plan.
+Everyone accessing Adult Community Services will have a bespoke individual Outcome Focused Support Plan.
 Each individual will have their own "About Me "document.

 The Service will complete a dependency score for each individual.
-This will highlight support required for each activity ensuring outcomes are achievable.
+This will highlight support required for each activity, ensuring outcomes are achievable.